QuadSpinner/Gaea-Docs/source/Guide/03-Using-Gaea/12-FileFormats.md

 #### .RESOURCE file

 When using hand drawn nodes such as @Mask, @Draw, or @Islands, the binary data generated will be stored in a `.tor.resource` or `.torx.resource` file.
-So if you have a file called `BigMountain.tor`, the resource file will be called `BigMountain.tor.resource`.
+If you have a file called `BigMountain.tor`, for example, the resource file will be called `BigMountain.tor.resource`.

 {.WARNING}
 > If the `.resource` file for a project is missing, all hand drawn nodes will become empty.
 When running a build on a project with missing resource, the @build-swarm will throw a warning and exit.